On eigenfunctions corresponding to a small resurgent eigenvalue: Introduction

 This article is devoted to some foundational questions of resurgent analysis as applied to the Schr\"odinger equation in one dimension.
 Suppose, as we explicitly mention in ~\cite{G} or as it implicitly happens, say, in ~\cite{DDP97}, that using methods of ~\cite{ShSt} one can construct a resurgent solution of the Schr\"odinger equation in one dimension

 for the potential $V(q,h)$ analytic with respect to $q$ and polynomial in $h$.
 This situation includes, in particular, the eigenvalue problem

-Then, using methods of asymptotic matching (see e.g. ~\cite{DP99,DDP97}) one can write the quantization conditions and obtain by solving them some resurgent energy level $E_1$.
-This $E_1$ will in general not be a polynomial in $h$, but some arbitrary resurgent function.
-In this note we show that if $E_1$ is a small resurgent function (see below for a precise definition), then one can substitute $E_1$ into a resurgent solution $\psi(E_1,q,h)$ of \eqref{eq1} and obtain another resurgent function of $h$ that would solve the corresponding differential equation (see section \ref{ApplicnToExistence}).
+where $\psi$ is required or expected to holomorphically depend on $q$ and $E_1$ and to be a resurgent function of $h$ for any fixed $q$ and $E_1$.
+(We say ``expected to be" because a complete justification of these facts is still an open problem.)
+Then, imposing appropriate boundary conditions on $\psi$ and using methods of asymptotic matching (see e.g. ~\cite{DP99,DDP97}) one can write the quantization conditions and obtain by solving them some energy level $E_1(h)$ which is expected to be a resurgent function of $h$ which is almost never a polynomial; thus, substituting $E_1(h)$ into \eqref{eq1} brings us outside of the class of equations polynomial in $h$.
+In this paper we show that if $E_1$ is a small resurgent function (see below for a precise definition), then one can substitute $E_1$ into a resurgent solution $\psi(E_1,q,h)$ of \eqref{eq1} and obtain another resurgent function of $h$ that would solve the corresponding differential equation (see section \ref{ApplicnToExistence}).

 In order to work out the detail of substituting a small resurgent function of $h$ into a holomorphic parameter of another resurgent function, the following more technical issues are addressed.

 A resurgent function is given as a Laplace integral of a ramified analytic function (called ``major") along some infinite contour.
 In order for the Laplace integral to converge, one needs to correct that major by an entire function so that it stays bounded along the infinite branches of the contour; the details of this procedure are discussed in ~\cite{CNP}.
 If we are to deal with an infinite sum of majors, we need to choose the corresponding corrections by entire functions in a coherent way, in the precise sense of section \ref{CaseOfConvergSeriesOfMajors}.
 Then one can show that the Laplace transform is compatible, under certain conditions, with an infinite sum of majors.